 Tax efficiency minimizes the cost of complying with the tax code by reducing its administrative burden and by minimizing any distortions in the economy caused by the tax.
 Reducing the administrative burden not only benefits the taxpayers but also the economy since tax collection is not an objective of tax policy, but simply a requirement.
-Although tax accountants and lawyers help people to comply with the tax code and reduce their taxes, their work has no true economic worth since the need for their help could be eliminated by simplifying the tax code and facilitating the filing of taxes.
+Although tax accountants and lawyers help people to comply with the tax code and reduce their taxes, their work has no true economic worth since the need for their help could be eliminated by simplifying the tax code and facilitating the filing of taxes, especially through electronic filing.

 Besides trying to promote or limit certain activities, much of the complexity of the tax code results from Congress giving preferential treatment to particular groups, especially the wealthy and businesses.
-This preferential treatment is provided not only in the way that the tax is basically structured, but also in the form of tax loopholes, which allows taxpayers to take advantage of weaknesses in how the laws are actually worded to circumvent them, thus lowering their taxes in a way that Congress may or may not have intended.
+This preferential treatment is provided not only in the way that the tax is structured, but also in the form of tax loopholes, which allows taxpayers to take advantage of weaknesses in how the laws are actually worded to circumvent them, thus lowering their taxes in a way that Congress may or may not have intended.

 Another objective of tax policy that is little heeded is that deadweight losses should be minimized.
-Although the cost of complying with the tax code does generate some deadweight losses, most deadweight losses are incurred by the actual tax itself, especially when it is assessed on working income.
+Although the cost of complying with the tax code does generate some deadweight losses, most deadweight losses are incurred by the tax itself, especially when it is assessed on working income.

 Taxation equity is the principle that taxes should be fair.
 However, there are several criteria for determining what is fair.
 The benefits principle states that people should pay taxes based on the benefits that they receive from government services.
 For instance, excise taxes on gasoline are used to build roads and bridges.
 However, taxes on income and investments are based on the ability to pay.

 The ability-to-pay principle can be classified as vertical equity and horizontal equity.
 Vertical equity is the principle that people with higher incomes should pay more taxes, such as the provision for the increasing marginal tax rates on higher income.
 Horizontal equity is the principle that people with higher necessary expenses should pay less tax than someone else with equal income but without the expenses.
-A common application of this principle is the provision for the numerous deductions and tax credits available for people who have children, allowing them to pay less tax for a given level of income.
+A common application of this principle is the provision for the deductions and tax credits available for people who have children, allowing them to pay less tax for a given level of income.

 Tax Efficiency and Equity in the United States

-Generally, it is widely held that the wealthy should pay more taxes, not only a greater absolute amount, but also a greater percentage, based on the benefits principle, the ability-to-pay principle, and the marginal utility principle.
+It is widely held that the wealthy should pay more taxes, not only a greater absolute amount, but also a greater percentage, based on the benefits principle, the ability-to-pay principle, and the marginal utility principle.
 The benefits principle applies because the wealthy profit more from police and fire protection, the court system, and national defense, since they have more to protect.
-Indeed, the Republicans, who are the major party for the wealthy in the United States, fully supports the military and opposes any cuts in their apportionment of tax revenue, even though many seriously question the need for such a large military.
-On the other hand, the Republicans want to reduce or eliminate payments to poor people or the middle class so that the wealthy can pay less tax.
+Indeed, the Republicans, the major party for the wealthy in the United States, fully supports the military and opposes any cuts in their apportionment of tax revenue, even though many seriously question the need for such a large military.
+On the other hand, the Republicans want to reduce or eliminate payments to poor people or the middle class so that the wealthy can pay even less tax.

-I have never seen this type of flat tax proposed, and considering how much influence the wealthy have on members of Congress and other government officials, and considering that most members of Congress are also wealthy in their own right, it is highly unlikely that this flat tax will ever become law — unless the people demand it.
+I have never seen a truly equitable tax proposed, and considering how much influence the wealthy have on members of Congress and other government officials, and considering that most members of Congress are also wealthy in their own right, it is highly unlikely that an equitable tax will ever become law — unless the people demand it.